marissaposner/graph-hackathon-2023/README.md

 ## About

-ChatWithTheGraph is an open-source project built for The Graph Protocol ecosystem that allows users to ask ChatGPT to visualize their data and then our frontend displays the results.
+Chain Brain Studio is an open-source project built for The Graph Protocol ecosystem that allows users to ask ChatGPT to visualize their data and then our frontend displays the results.

 Subgraphs we used: